top of page

 Status: Obsolete

-The SLT101 (SLT = "Single Locking Tremolo") was a clone of the Takeuchi TRS-505, used by Ibanez for its entry level guitars bult by Cort in Korea, including the 1998-2001 left handed RG270L.
+It was used by Ibanez for its entry level guitars bult by Cort in Korea, including the 1998-2001 left handed RG270L.
 Ibanez Part Numbers are 2SL1C12C (chrome) and 2SL1C12B (black.)
+It was not exclusive to Ibanez.
+It was also used on some of Cort's own guitars.

 There is one notable difference between the Takeuchi original and this copy.
-The arches between the forks at the top of the tail on Takeuchi tremolos are square.
+The arches between the forks at the top of the tail on Takeuchi tremolos are always square.
 The SLT-101 has oval arches, like a Fernandes.

 Ibanez ILT1